rilldata/rill/docs/docs/deploy/existing-project/existing-project.md

 <img src = '/img/deploy/existing-project/deploy-ui.gif' class='rounded-gif' />
 <br />

 Now that you project has been deployed to Rill Cloud, you will need to ensure that your users have access!
 Please refer to the [user management](../../manage/user-management.md) section.
-After you have made updates to the dashboard and need to update it, you'll noticed that the button has changed to `redeploy`.
+After you have made updates to the dashboard and need to update it, you'll noticed that the button has changed to `Update`.
 Select this and we'll update the Rill Cloud project with your changes.

 <img src = '/img/deploy/existing-project/redeploy.gif' class='rounded-gif' />
 <br />